 Online Information Assurance degree seekers are in great need and have become a necessity in the IT industry.
 Since the tragedies of September 11, 2001, many IT companies have become more prevalent in finding exceptional employment in the field of both computer and information technology, including physical security job opportunities.
 Whether it may be physical or cyber threats, hacking problems continue to rise in the IT industry.
-For example, the growth of credit and insurance fraud have risen exponentially over the past decade.
-There are also now hacking tools openly available to the public, and being used for infiltrating viruses and worms on computer and information systems of today.
+For example, the growth of credit and insurance fraud has risen exponentially over the past decade.
+There are also now hacking tools openly available to the public and are used for infiltrating viruses and worms on computer and information systems of today.
 This is why the need for both students and working professionals in the IT field to seek out the online Information Security and Assurance degree program.
-Below are the top 10 Online Information Security and Assurance Bachelor’s for 2021.
+Below are the top 10 Online Information Security and Assurance Bachelors.

 Each School’s program provides the best curriculum available for the IT degree and some offer top electives or concentrations.
-Many of the colleges on this list also provide low student to faculty ratios and exceptional instruction from the top professionals in the IT field.
+Many of the colleges on this list also provide low student-to-faculty ratios and exceptional instruction from the top professionals in the IT field.
 Some also offer accreditation and top rankings from college ranking sites.
-The average length of degree program is 120 credits and completes with three to four years.
+The average length of the degree program is 120 credits and is completed within three to four years.
 In addition, many colleges and universities may accept up to 90 transfer credits from an accredited institution, allowing the student to finish in half the time.
 The hardest part is choosing the best fit for your degree plan.

 1. University of Maine at Augusta

-As a CIS graduate, students will have successful career opportunities in several areas.
+As CIS graduates, students will have successful career opportunities in several areas.
 These may include Network Systems Administrators, Network Managers, Systems Analysts, Web Developers, and Database Administrators.
-University of Maine at Augusta is among the best online information assurance degree programs throughout the state of Maine.
+The University of Maine at Augusta is among the best online information assurance degree programs throughout the state of Maine.

 2. Davenport University